 All participants have 10-20 sows breeding shed constructed through BTI funding.
 In addition, two livestock officials from the dzongkhag also attended the training, who can provide technical backstopping to those proponents later.

-This training is expected to enhance an overall management skill of the trainees, majority of whom are educated youth affected by the pandemic.
+This training is expected to enhance the overall management skill of the trainees, the majority of whom are educated youth affected by the pandemic.
 At present, the three state-owned piggery farms are unable to meet the piglet demand for interested pig farmers in the country.
-With coming up of this BTI project, National Piggery Research and Development Centre (NPiRDC) under DoL expects to increase piglet production and its supply to fattening farms.
+With the coming up of this BTI project, the National Piggery Research and Development Centre (NPiRDC) under DoL expects to increase piglet production and its supply to fattening farms.

 Import restriction on livestock products during this pandemic has increased the price for pork exponentially in the local markets.
 Once the BTI breeding farms become operational, it is expected to supplement piglet production and thereby meet the piglet demand in the country.
-Timely supply and fulfilment of piglet input demand for fattening farms can result in increased domestic pork production which subsequently can reduce the pork price in the market.
+The timely supply and fulfillment of piglet input demand for fattening farms can result in increased domestic pork production which subsequently can reduce the pork price in the market.

 –NPiRDC, Gelephu, Department of Livestock